Basic Rules for The Self-Employed Decorator

 So if your running costs are £30 per day and you’re only charging £120 on your day rate, then your actual wage is £90 per day.
 If you have to do some running around after your day on the tools, maybe go out and price a job, then you’re working 10 hours for that £90.
 That’s only £9 per hour!!
 You can earn a better working at Asda!!

-A decorator need to come across in the right way!!
+A decorator need to come across in the correct way!!
 If you turn up in a car with paint up the sides and scruffy genes on, then you’re not going to win the work.
 Have a van, keep it clean, make sure you’re wearing whites and keep them clean too.
+By looking the part, you send a message to your customers.
+You’re clean, tidy and care about appearance.

-For no other reason, than it’ll be expensive if you don’t.
+For no other reason than it’ll be expensive if you don’t.
 Wash brushes and rollers every week (or every day if you have time).
 Keep everything in a box or bag and make sure you can get your hands on the tool you need, when you need it.
+As a decorator, you will need to invest in dust free sanders (maybe not straight away).
+You’ll need sprayers too if you want to maximise your earning potential.
+It all costs money, so look after them.

-Your work needs to be bang on, that goes without saying.
+Your work needs to be bang on as a decorator, that goes without saying.
 The other thing that goes a long way is keeping the job clean and tidy.
 Set your base out and keep all your tools on it.
 When you finish a job, get everything looking immaculate before you go.
 Get it dust free, remove any waste and make sure there is no paint on anything there shouldn’t be paint on.
 You’ll impress everyone you work for by doing this.

 Don’t be a Mug!!